 Far Cry 4 | Review

 Secluded in the colossal mountains of the Himalayas lies a country thick with an established practice of violence and mayhem.
-You assume the role of Ajay Ghale, returning to the country of your birth, the ornant forests and severe snow-crowned summits of Kyrat, to fulfill your mom’s final wish of dispensing her ashes from the urn.
+You assume the role of Ajay Ghale, returning to the country of your birth, the ornate forests and severe snow-crowned summits of Kyrat, to fulfill your mom’s final wish of dispensing her ashes from the urn.
 This limitless and erratic country offers visitors favorable circumstances and danger at every turn.
 You promptly find yourself caught up in a revolt to subvert the brutal regime of Pagan Min, a figure infamous as much for his sense of manner and magnetism as for his wickedness and naked barbarism.
-Maneuvering the snake in the grass landscape, you find your fate intensely determined by the decisions you make because in Kyrat, every second is an adventure to your doom.
+Maneuvering the snake in the grass landscape, you find your fate intensely determined by the decisions you make because, in Kyrat, every second is an adventure to your doom.

 Targeting: A rating of maturity or above.
 Blood, Intense Violence, Nudity, Sexual Themes, Strong Language, Use of Drugs, Includes online features that may expose players to unrated user-generated content.